stat545ubc-2023/mda-mvhalim/Milestone 2/mini-project-2.Rmd.md

     ## [1] 9820

-*Comment*: By finding the mean, median, range, minimum and maximum achievements across the steam_games dataset, it just presents numbers.
+*Comment*: The median value does tell me somewhat the “average” number of achievements one could expect from a normal game.The mean could not be used as an average due to extreme outliers in some games having
-However, the median value does tell me somewhat the “average” number of achievements one could expect from a normal game.
+\<9000 achievements.
+This helps us know the approximate number of achievements we can expect per game.

 **Graphing Task \#6 “Create a graph of your choosing, make one of the axes logarithmic, and format the axes labels so that they are”pretty” or